 Exercising to get fitter can be a challenge.
 The desire can be there to work out and improve your health, but it can be hard to motivate yourself or know where to start.

 There are a wide range of exercises and sports to choose from and varied advice on how to start getting fit.
-In this post we break that down for you and look at how to start exercising, along with the best workouts to build up your fitness and get into shape.
+In this post we break that down for you and look at how to start your fitness journey, along with the best workouts to build up your exercise and get into shape.

 What do you enjoy to do?